Pennsylvania Board of Regents' Cancellation of Gay Actor's School Visit Is Unwise, Education Officials Say - ExBulletin

 Pancholy's appearance was scheduled by the school's leadership team, which selects an author each year to present a unique educational experience to students, according to the district.

-In a report Posting on social media this week, Pancholy said his visits to schools were meant to let all young people know they are seen. »
+In a report Posting on social media this week, Pancholy said his visits to schools are meant to let all young people know they are seen.

 He also said that one of the reasons he became an author was because as a child he never saw himself represented in stories.